/ Source: TODAY

 - Wipe down all shelves as well as any sticky and drippy containers with baking soda and water solution.
 Dry and return items.

-- Wipe the gasket/seal with a mild detergent solution.
+- Wipe the gasket (the seal on the door) with a mild detergent solution.
 Dry with a clean cloth.

-- Pro tip from Mr. Appliance President Doug Rogers: To test the seal of the gasket, shut the door on a dollar bill and if it slides out easily, the gasket isn’t sealing tightly.
+- Pro tip from Doug Rogers, the executive vice president and general manager of Neighborly, a home services platform: To test the seal of the gasket, shut the door on a dollar bill.
+If it slides out easily, the gasket isn’t sealing tightly.
 Replace it to save energy and wear and tear on the fridge.

 - Wipe down the door, edges, handle and top of the refrigerator with mild detergent solution.
 Dry.

-- For stainless steel refrigerators, apply coconut oil with a soft cloth.
+- When cleaning a stainless steel refrigerator, apply coconut oil with a soft cloth.
 Buff to remove excess.

 - Because yeast and mold can build up on the dispenser spout, it should be cleaned every month or as needed.